Solyndra: Technology

 The other advantage claimed by the company was that the panels did not have to move to track the Sun.
 The panels are always presenting some of their face directly perpendicular to the Sun.
 The daily production of flat solar panels has an output curve that has a clear peak while Solyndra claimed their system produced more power throughout the day.

 The Solyndra panels allow wind to blow through them.
 According to the company, these factors enable the installation of PV on a broader range of rooftops without anchoring or ballast, which are inherently problematic.
 Solyndra claimed that wind and snow loads are negligible and that its panels are lighter in weight per area.

 The company claimed the cells themselves convert 12 to 14 percent of sunlight into electricity, an efficiency better than competing CIGS thin-film technologies.
 However, these efficiencies are for the cells laid flat.
 The company did not post any numbers about performance when the cells are rolled up.
 The Solyndra 100/200 spec sheet doesn't mention the cells or the panel efficiencies directly.
 However, calculating from the data provided shows the high-end 210 panel has a field efficiency of about 8.5%.

-Chris Gronet founded what would become Solyndra in May 2005.
-In 2006, Solyndra began deploying demonstration systems globally.
-The company stated the total count was 14 systems and that these systems were each instrumented with sensitive radiation, wind speed, temperature, and humidity measurement devices to aid in the development of energy yield forecasting software tools.
-The company's website claimed there were more than 1,000 Solyndra systems installed around the world, representing 100 megawatts of power.

-Management and investors

-Brian Harrison, a veteran of Intel Corporation, briefly led Solyndra.
-He took the reins on July 27, 2010, less than a year before the company went bankrupt.
-Harrison replaced founder Chris Gronet who served as CEO since inception in 2005.